chaos-mesh/website/versioned_docs/version-2.6.7/add-new-chaos-experiment-type.md

 ## Step 2: Register the CRD

-You need to register the CRD (Custom Resource Definition) of `HelloWorldChaos` to interact it with Kubernetes API.
+You need to register the CRD (Custom Resource Definition) of `HelloWorldChaos` so that it can interact with the Kubernetes API.

-1. To combine the CRD into manifests/crd.yaml, append `config/crd/bases/chaos-mesh.org_helloworldchaos.yaml` we generated in the previous step to `config/crd/kustomization.yaml`:
+1. To include the CRD in `manifests/crd.yaml`, add `config/crd/bases/chaos-mesh.org_helloworldchaos.yaml` to `config/crd/kustomization.yaml`:

    ```yaml
    resources: